BookGin/damup/sniproxy.md

 We use Dustin Lundquist's [dlundquist/sniproxy] (https://github.com/dlundquist/sniproxy) as the implementation.

-The program itself does not support signature verication.
+The program itself does not support signature verification.
 I modify the source code to implement the feature.
-You can check out the [diff](https://github.com/dlundquist/sniproxy/compare/master...BookGin:master) on Github.
+You can check out the [diff](https://github.com/dlundquist/sniproxy/compare/master...BookGin:master) on GitHub.

 ```sh
 git clone https://github.com/bookgin/sniproxy